How to Beat a DUI

 - Undermine the results of any blood tests.
 Like the breathalyzer unit discussed above, the equipment used to measure the alcohol concentration in the driver’s bloodstream must be properly calibrated and operated in full compliance with the manufacturer’s instructions to reliably produce valid results.
 If the prosecutor cannot prove that the blood test results are scientifically valid, the court may not admit the evidence, and the case is over.

 If you find yourself arrested for or charged with a DUI, don’t panic.
 You don’t have to go through this alone.
-Call Bruno Law Offices at (217) 328-6000 today to set up your initial consultation.
+Call Bruno Law Offices at (217) 328-6000 today to set up your initial consultation with one of our DUI defense lawyers.
 You can’t afford not to.